OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 If you add an account provided by an organization (such as your employer or school), the owner of the organizational domain can implement policies and controls (for example, requiring multi-factor authentication or the ability to remotely wipe data from your device) that can affect your use of Outlook.

-To learn more about the data the Outlook applications collect and process, please see the Office section of this privacy statement.
+To learn more about the data the Outlook applications collect and process, please see the Microsoft 365 section of this privacy statement.

 Top of page SkypeSkype